|Values are valid only on day of printing.|

 A genotype result of "1" without a subtype result may be due to 1 or more of the following causes: 1) low HCV RNA level (ie, <500 IU/mL), 2) probe reactivity with multiple genotype 1 subtypes, or 3) variation in HCV genotype 1 target sequence.

 This assay is able to differentiate between HCV subtypes 1a and 1b.
 However, subtypes are not reported for HCV genotypes 2 to 5 due to limitations of the current genotyping assay in accurately differentiating the various subtypes of these genotypes.

 This assay should not be used as a screening test for hepatitis C virus (HCV) infection.
 It should be requested only on specimens obtained from patients confirmed to have HCV RNA levels in serum of > or =500 IU/mL.

 An "Undetected" or "Indeterminate" HCV genotype result does not rule-out active HCV infection.
 Test results should be correlated with routine serologic and molecular-based testing, as well as clinical presentation.
 Specimens with indeterminate results will be automatically evaluated with the subsequent test HCVGR / Hepatitis C Virus Genotype Resolution, Serum.

 Known cross-reactivity between the assay probes and various HCV genotypes limits the ability of this assay to identify multiple HCV genotypes present in a given specimen.
-Such cross-reactivity or the actual presence of multiple HCV genotypes in the same specimen may result in an "Indeterminate" test result.
+Such cross-reactivity or the actual presence of multiple HCV genotypes in the same specimen may result in an "Indeterminate" or multiple / mixed genotype result.

 1. Germer JJ, Mandrekar JN, Bendel JL, et al: Hepatitis C virus genotypes in clinical specimens tested at a national reference testing laboratory in the United States.
 J Clin Microbiol 2011;49:3040-3043